 Email us to find out which category your project falls into.

 The Wolf brand is an extension of the practice’s founder Taras Wolf and follows many of his principal design and work philosophies.
 He is the creative mind behind most projects and his ability to simply “Get it right” is a talent that no amount of training can produce.
 Most projects will at some point attain the WOLF seal of approval before reaching the client.

 The strength of the practice however goes beyond one man and must be credited to its ability to operate harmoniously as a team who share the same attitude of “Getting it right”.
 All projects follow a process and system of works carefully based on Taras Wolf’s practice ideals and design philosophies.
 At the heart of this is an attitude of genuine care for the work and our clients.
 The WOLF system is a finely tuned instrument that enables the team to efficiently achieve the high standards we are renowned for.

-As a boutique practice there are limits to the quantity or size of projects we can take on without compromising our standards.
-While we hate knocking back jobs, the practice is very careful to uphold its reputation as a valued opinion in the building design industry.
+As a boutique practice, there are limits to the quantity of projects we wish to take on without compromising our standards.
+Whilst we rarely refuse projects, there can occasionally be a queue in order for us to uphold our reputation as valued contributors to the building design industry.

 Prior to contacting any architect, there are a few things that must be considered.